-By Timm Schoening, GEOMAR Helmholtz Centre for Ocean Research Kiel, Germany
+Timm Schoening, GEOMAR Helmholtz Centre for Ocean Research Kiel, Germany

 Image annotation is the process of manually or automatically adding semantic information to image data (photos or videos).
-The manual process is highly labor intensive, hence efficient software tools are required to make the workload of annotating big image data sets feasible.
+The manual process is highly labor intensive; hence, efficient software tools are required to make the workload of annotating big image data sets feasible.
 Several such tools have evolved for the marine image domain over the past years.
-Three of these tools are prominently used and actively developed: VARS, Squidle and BIIGLE.
-BIIGLE at present appears to be the most actively developed, most widely used and most efficient tool for the task.
-It enables photo and video annotation, annotation of entire images or annotation of pixel regions within images by points, polygons or many other shapes.
-It features quality assurance and control functionality for creating robust and verified annotations, has an open artificial intelligence backend to incorporate automated image analysis methods, provides reference image catalogues, and is connected to the World Register of Marine Species (WoRMs) catalogue of marine names and the Collaborative and Annotation Tools for Analysis of Marine Imagery (CATAMI) classification scheme.
-It is web-based and thus enables world-wide access to images and annotations, where access to the data can be managed by the data owners.
-To achieving FAIRness of the entire marine image analysis workflow, BIIGLE is currently being extended to adhere to Findable, Accessible, Interoperable and Reusable (FAIR) principles itself to become a key tool in the image data workflow.
-Metadata standards like Audubon and those incorporated in SmartarID (Dublin Core and Darwin Core standards), will be available for ingest in, and export from BIIGLE in the near future.
-Furthermore, BIIGLE will be the first software tool to provide the most comprehensive marine image metadata standard (image FAIR digital objects - iFDOs: www.marine-imaging.com/fair) as a means to not only capture technical and semantic metadata of images, but also scientific information on the accessibility, reusability and interoperability of images and annotations created by BIIGLE.
+Three are prominently used and actively developed: VARS, Squidle and BIIGLE.30 At present, BIIGLE appears to be the most actively developed, most widely used and most efficient tool for the task.
+It enables annotation of photo and video, entire images or pixel regions in images by points, polygons or many other shapes.
+It features quality assurance and control functionality for creating robust and verified annotations, has an open AI backend to incorporate automated image analysis methods, provides reference image catalogues and is connected to the WoRMs catalogue of marine names and the CATAMI classification scheme.
+It is web-based and thus enables worldwide access to images and annotations, where access to the data can be managed by the data owners.
+To achieve the principle of FAIRness of the entire marine image analysis workflow, BIIGLE is currently extended to adhere to FAIR principles to become a key tool in the image data workflow.
+Metadata standards like Audubon and those incorporated in SmartarID (Dublin Core and Darwin Core standards), will be available for ingest and export from BIIGLE in the near future.
+Furthermore, BIIGLE will be the first software tool to provide the most comprehensive marine image metadata standard (image